Snowflake-Labs/sansshell/services/mpa/README.md

    $ sanssh -targets=1.2.3.4 mpa approve 1-2345-6789
    ```

 3. If the user's command is still running, it will complete.
-If the user had stopped their command, they can rerun it and the approval will still be valid as long as the command's input remains the same.
+If the user had stopped their command, they can rerun it and the approval will still be valid as long as the command's input remains the same and the sansshell-server still has the approval in memory.
+Approvals are lost if the server restarts, if the server evicts the approval due to age or staleness, or if a user calls `sanssh mpa clear` oon the request id.

 ## Enabling MPA